Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 - An inside turn is a left, counterclockwise turn
 - An outside turn is a right, clockwise turn

+## Personal advice

+From Chuck Anders:

+- Do not prepare twice because it confused the follower.
+- Move up, down, left and right to use all the slot.
+It makes the dance look good.

+From Rick Brunson:

+- After finishing a pattern on step 6 or 8, do not rush immediately into step 1 of the next pattern.
+There is a whole beat between step 8 and step 1 of the next pattern.
+- When leading a whip, step back on 1 and pull straight back.
+Do not begin the J-hook prematurely.
+- Tension should reach a maximum at the beginning of a pattern, then decrease, and then increase back again at the end of the pattern.

+From Ray Trusty:

+- A prep does not happen on step two, it happens between step 1 and 2, when the follower's left foot is floating and pulling on the arm would cause a rotation on the follower's right foot.
+In other words, it is 1-prep-2-3&4 as opposed to 1-prep-3&4.

+From Bob Wilder:

+- Move your head and shoulders to indicate where you want the follower to go.
+  For example, look over your left shoulder when doing a left-side pass and look over your right shoulder when doing a right side pass.
+- When leading a whip, on step 1 pull, on step 2 grip the follower's hand and post it so it does not move.
+Let the follower walk into the left hand so the momentum causes a clockwise rotation.
+- During a sugar tuck, on step 4 keep your left elbow tucked in and relaxed, not floating.
+Imagine you are trying to hold a sheet of paper with your armpit.
+- The follower should exert equal and opposite force as the leader to achieve good tension and compression.

+  For example, if the leader pulls and slowly increases the force from 1lb to 6lb, then the follower should slowly increase the force with which the pulls back to cancel out that force.
+This causes tension.
+If the leader pushes and slowly increases the force from 1lb to 6lb, then the follower should slowly increase the force with which she pushes back to cancel out that force.
+This causes compression.
+After about 6lb of force is reached, the follower has a clear indication to move into the direction she is being pulled or pushed into into.

+- A good frame consists of having your right hand on the follower's left shoulder blade and applying pressure, but an excellent frame requires the follower to actively push with her right hand into your left hand to provide some resistance.
+This allows the leader to use his left hand to move the follower to the back or to the right, and the right hand to move the follower to the front or to the left.
+This requires the follower to be pressed firmly between the left and right hands, which cannot be done without the follower's help.

 ## General West Coast Swing knowledge

 - There are 5 pattern types: